- Get Help

 Predators often practice grooming behavior to assure their victims’ compliance.
 A pedophile must first earn the child’s trust, so they pay special attention to him or her, giving compliments, praise, or treats.
 They may also act as a confidant, fooling the victim into thinking the molester is a trustworthy and empathetic person.
 In this way, the pedophile isolates the victim from others.
 At the same time, a predator might attempt to guilt the child into thinking that they are somehow an accomplice to the crime, and that they dare not confess or they will face disciplinary consequences.
 A victim may be terrified of revealing the truth out of guilt, shame, or fear.

-In California, the Child Care Licensing Program was created to certify and supervise California daycare and family care centers.
+In California, the Child Care Licensing Program was created to certify and supervise California daycare and child care centers.
 The CCLP’s stated mission is to guarantee the safety and wellbeing of adolescents who are placed in daycare on a regular basis.
-The CCLP is legally required to prevent abuse from taking place, protect children in the child care system, and ensure that children are receiving the highest standard of care.
+The CCLP is legally required to prevent abuse from taking place, protect children from child care sexual abuse, and ensure that children are receiving the highest standard of care.
 It accomplishes this directive by ensuring that Californian child care facilities are licensed and meet all pertinent safety and health codes.
 The CCLP also provides technical assistance, inspects and monitors child care facilities, and liaises with the child care community as a whole via its 13 state offices.
 For questions about licensing, you may contact the local office or the Child Care Advocate Program.
+Our child care sexual abuse lawyers are experienced in these emotionally charged and difficult cases of abuse.

 Recognizing the Signs of Childhood Sex Abuse